-Apple Turnovers or in German Apfelmaultaschen is an old German recipe.
-The specialty is rumored to have been invented by monks of the German monastery Maulbronn to conceal the fact that they were eating meat during lent.
-The monks hid the meat inside of the Maultaschen, believing that God couldn't see it that way.
-(This is reflected in the humorous alternative Swabian name Herrgottsbescheißerle (roughly: "little ones to cheat on the Lord").
+Apple Turnovers or in German Apfelmaultaschen is a traditional and historic German recipe.
+The specialty is rumored to have been invented by monks of the German monastery Maulbronn (located in Baden-Wurtemberg) to conceal the fact that they were eating meat during lent.
+The monks hid the meat inside of the Maultaschen, believing that God couldn't see it that way (This is reflected in the humorous alternative Swabian name "Herrgottsbescheißerle" (which means roughly: "Little ones to cheat on the Lord").

-The fillings of Maultaschen are varying, you can add a meat filling or a sweet, fruity filling.
+The fillings of these Maultaschen are varying.
+You can add a meat filling or a sweet and fruity filling.

 Maultaschen could also derive from the words "Maultatzen" or "Maultatschen" which is antiquated for a slap in the face.
-Thus the name could refer to the similarity between a swollen cheek and a Maultasche.
+Thus the name could refer to the similarity between a swollen cheek and a "Maultasche".
 A cook book from 1794 contains several recipes for Maultaschen, but these are recipes for sweet desserts.
 It takes some time to make this dish and you should have some baking experience.
-See the notes and Tips too.
+This recipe is using potatoes for the dough.
+See the notes and Tips.
 Happy Cooking!

 Ingredients Apple Turnovers